Terminalfour web content management system

 Site Builder websites will be migrated in boarding groups and selected based on their size and complexity.
 Sites will be broadly categorized into the following groups:

-- Boarding group 1a: pilot group of 10 sites including the main, hub and a sample of administrative and student-centric websites.
+- Boarding group 1a: pilot group of 10 sites including the main and hub pages, as well as a sample of administrative and student-centric websites.

 - Boarding group 4: faculty profile websites.